It has already been established that adobo is always going to be a hit in any Filipino table.

 Made with Pork Belly, vinegar, soy sauce, pepper, onions, bay leaf, and assorted other optional ingredients, this Pork Adobo recipe is surely easy to make as one can make it a one-pot dish.

 The key to having the perfect Adobo is in the marinade.
-Have the Pork Belly marinated with the vinegar, soy sauce, pepper, sliced onions, and
+Have the Pork Belly marinated with the vinegar, soy sauce, pepper, sliced onions, and bay leaf and refrigerate.

 However, if you are pressed for time, you can do the same process but refrigerate it for 1 to 2 hours to let the Marinade seep into the Pork.